gdkrmr/mcp-git-course/README.md

 ## Notice

-This work was inspired by the [mastra mcp server](https://github.com/mastra-ai).
+This work was inspired by MCP course provided by the [mastra mcp server](https://github.com/mastra-ai).